-Before the end of your first semester in the program, make a telephone or in-person appointment to create your official MS Study Plan with the Graduate Program Advisor, Dr. Rosario Ordonez-Jasis (rordonez@fullerton.edu).
-Most Student Plans will be developed during the New Student Orientation.

-Note that the MS Study Plan is for the Master's Degree Program only, although all of the courses for the Reading Certificate (Added Authorization) and Reading Credential are included in that Degree Program.

-- ☐ You will receive notification from the Office of Graduate Studies when your Study Plan is approved.
-Be sure to file your approved copy of your Study Plan: This is your contract that if you successfully complete the coursework as stated, you will qualify for the Degree. - ☐ If you intend to change your choice of READ 595 (Comps), READ 597 (Project) or READ 598 (Thesis), you must contact the Graduate Program Advisor and submit the Change of Study Plan form that is available at the Office of Graduate Studies website: http://www.fullerton.edu/graduate/currentstudents/graduateforms.asp

-Coursework on the Study Plan normally must be completed in five years.
+- ➤ Before the end of your first semester in the program, make a telephone or in-person appointment to create your official MS Study Plan with Dr. Rosario Ordonez-Jasis.
+Most Student Plans will be developed during the New Student Orientation. - Note: The MS Study Plan is for the master's degree program only, although all of the courses for the Literacy and Reading Added Authorization and Reading and Literacy Leadership Specialist Credential are included in that Degree Program. - You will receive notification from the Office of Graduate Studies when your Study Plan is approved.
+Be sure to file your approved copy of your Study Plan: This is your contract that if you successfully complete the coursework as stated, you will qualify for the Degree. - ➤ If you intend to change your choice of READ 595 (Comps), READ 597 (Project) or READ 598 (Thesis), you must contact the Graduate Program Advisor and submit the Change of Study Plan form that is available at the website: Office of Graduate Studies - Coursework on the Study Plan normally must be completed in five years.
 A two-year extension may be granted.
-Forms to request a two-year extensions are available at the Office of Graduate Studies website: http://www.fullerton.edu/graduate/currentstudents/graduateforms.asp
+Forms to request a two-year extensions are available at the website: Office of Graduate Studies